spinnaker/spinnaker.io/content/en/docs/reference/monitoring/_index.md

 ---
 title: "Monitoring"
 linkTitle: "Monitoring"
-weight:
-description:
+description: Reference documentation for the metrics reported by Spinnaker microservices
 ---

-This is the reference documentation for the metrics reported by Spinnaker microservices.
-It is intended for operators who need to monitor the services but cannot use the monitoring-daemon.
+This page is intended for operators who need to monitor the services but cannot use the monitoring-daemon.
 If you're looking on instructions for how to install or setup monitoring, checkout the [Enable Monitoring](/setup/monitoring/) section in the